Jones' Hill Wood: Protest camp

 After the eviction, a report found evidence of rare barbastelle bats living at Jones' Hill Wood.
 Lawyers requested that HS2 stopped clearing the site until a full survey had been carried out and suggested that the Natural England licence for works did not include destruction of bat habitats.

 Felling

 Natural England granted HS2 a bat licence in March 2021 to allow destruction of four pipistrelle bat perches and one breeding place.
-HS2 began felling two thirds of the wood in April 2021 and four protestors were arrested.
+HS2 began felling two thirds of the wood in April 2021 and four protesters were arrested.
 A local farmer from the Bunce family, after which Dahl named a character in Fantastic Mr Fox, said "It used to be full up with primroses, foxgloves, bluebells, wood anemones, all sorts of things".
 On 16 April, a High Court judge told HS2 to stop felling trees until at least 24 May, pending the result of an application for a judicial review of Natural England's decision.
 On 26 April, Mr Justice Holgate then overturned the decision to pause felling.